cropped-cropped-apostilleusa_logo_white.png

 Can I get a Power of Attorney Apostille Stamp for any document?

-No, the document must be a Power of Attorney document for it to be eligible for a Power of Attorney Apostille Stamp.
+No, the document must be a Power of Attorney document to be eligible for a Power of Attorney Apostille Stamp.
 Other types of documents may require a different type of notarization or authentication.

 How do I obtain a Power of Attorney Apostille Stamp for my document?